 There’s a lot of reasons why people love yoga and on the internet everyone seems to go on about it, and in real life too, and I imagine if I didn’t already do yoga, I would not want to hear any more about it.
-I am sometimes one of those people who blathers on, and when I’ve had a few drinks when I’ve even been known to use the phrase “it changed my life.”
+I am sometimes one of those people who blathers on as such, and when I’ve had a few drinks when I’ve even been known to use the phrase “it changed my life” (then I usually apologise).
 A lot of people say that their favourite thing about yoga is that it teaches you to change the way you think, so that you are not always getting carried away by a rush of thoughts or to-do lists or focusing on a point in the future when your life will be perfect.
 You realise, your life is today.
 This thing, this “living in the moment” as it is probably most clearly described, is the thing which is transformational.
 The present becomes more gift-like, less burdensome.

 I DO love this about yoga.
 I love this very much, and I also know that there are lots of other non-yogic ways to move towards this way of thinking, if you want to.
 But what I often think is that I love yoga because it has made me strong in my body.
 This morning I went to a class then I came back and did the kind of housework that would have previously made my back hurt and my arms ache.
 I used to be so weak.
 I’m not, not anymore.